 Our Co-founder & CEO – Dena Patton

-We are made up of men and women who stand for girls and want to see them thrive and include financial supporters, sponsors, volunteers, board members, and advocates who help our organization grow to reach more girls.
+We are made up of men and women who stand for girls and women and want to see them thrive.
+We are made up of financial supporters, sponsors, and committee members who help our organization grow to impact more girls to reach their greatest potential.
+It takes a village.
+You can get involved a few different ways: read our wish list or help us fundraise in simple ways.

 Read about our programs here.